Dock Spiders Everywhere!

 Dock spider habitat

-Dock spider babies
+Hundreds of dock spider babies

 Dock spiders produce massive egg sacs that contain hundreds of baby spiders.
 I had the unfortunate experience of accidentally plunging my hand into one of the dock spider nests a few years ago when I reached out to grab the boat line at the dock.